 A sebaceous cyst is a small non-cancerous lump or bump on the skin.
-It is usually found on the face, neck, upper chest and upper back but can also appear on other parts of the body.
+It is usually found on the face, neck, upper chest, and upper back but can also appear on other body parts.

-A sebaceous cyst is usually found in the face, neck, upper chest and upper back.
+A sebaceous cyst is usually found in the face, neck, upper chest, and upper back.
 It develops slowly and isn’t life-threatening but can be a source of discomfort when it becomes infected or inflamed.
-A physical examination and an assessment of a patient’s medical history are usually performed by a doctor to diagnose the condition.
-Sometimes, the cyst may require a more thorough examination for signs of cancer.

 The sebaceous gland produces sebum, an oil-like substance that coats hair and skin.
-If the gland or its duct is blocked or damaged, a cyst usually develops.
-The damage or blockage to the gland or its duct is usually the result of trauma to the area.
+A cyst usually develops if the gland or its duct is blocked or damaged.
+The damage or blockage to the gland or its duct is typically the result of trauma to the area.

 A sebaceous cyst may also be caused due to:

-• damage to the cells as a result of a surgery
+• damage to the cells as a result of surgery

 • genetic conditions, such as Gardner’s syndrome or Basal Cell Nevus syndrome

 Depending on its size, a cyst is typically not painful.
-Large ones, however, can cause discomfort and even pain, particularly those found on the face and neck.
-Most sebaceous cysts are soft to the touch and contain keratin, which is a component that makes up skin and nails.
+Large ones can cause discomfort and pain, particularly on the face and neck.
+Most sebaceous cysts are soft to the touch and contain keratin, a component that makes up skin and nails.

-A sebaceous cyst can be removed by draining or surgery.
-Although it is generally not dangerous or harmful, its removal usually centres around cosmetic reasons.
+A sebaceous cyst can be removed by drainage or surgery.
+Although it is generally not dangerous or harmful, its removal usually concerns cosmetic reasons.
 Surgery is the best option as it eliminates the chances of the cyst reappearing.
 Still, some people prefer not to opt for surgery because it can cause scarring.

 The methods of removal a doctor may opt for include: